Pharma Biotech4 min read

 TL;DR: What is GxP?

-GxP is a general term for the various 'good practice' quality guidelines and regulations that exist ...
+GxP is a general term for 'good practice' quality guidelines and regulations in the pharmaceutical industry, ensuring product safety and quality.

 What is GxP?